CODE-at-TACC/summer-2015/raspi/light/03-switch.md

 ![Lights up when pressed](images/lightup.jpg)

-1. Debug the following python program so that it will flash the LED every time you push the button.
+:sparkle: Debug the following python program so that it will flash the LED every time you push the button.
 Show off to the class when you get it working!

 **[button-blink-debug.py](other-materials/button-blink-debug.py)**
 ```python